 Rakuten is seen as eBay France’s biggest competitor, and it shares some traits with the global auction site, like allowing you to customize your storefront.

-The challenges of selling online in France
+The Challenges of Selling Online in France

-Selling on multiple online marketplaces presents a number of challenges, this is amplified when some of those marketplaces are overseas.
+Selling on multiple online marketplaces presents a number of challenges, and this is amplified when some of those marketplaces are overseas.
 Adhering to a marketplace’s joining criteria, like setting up as a business in France, or translating the listings for all the products you want to sell in France, are two common challenges to selling online in France and other countries.

-If you already have multiple selling channels in your home country, you’ll know that supporting your customers from multiple touch points can be time-consuming and messy.
+If you already have multiple selling channels in your home country, you’ll know that supporting your customers from multiple touchpoints can be time-consuming and messy.
 Add languages you don’t understand into that mix, and you’ve got an arduous task on your hands.

-Selling in France is a fantastic way to increase sales and move into a booming market that is likely to grow even further over the coming years.
-It is not without its challenges – specifically the language barrier – but with the right software and good preparation you can overcome the hurdles and boost your sales significantly.
+Exploring European marketplaces and alternatives can significantly expand your customer base.
+It is not without its challenges – specifically the language barrier – but with the right software and good preparation you can overcome the hurdles of online-handel frankreich (as it’s known in German) and boost your sales significantly.